GL-Li/vimwiki/Rust_language.md

 #### 4.1 What is ownership

+**Safety is the absence of undefined behavior**: any unexpected action by the code potentially causses security problems.
+    - A foundational goal of Rust is to ensure codes never have undefined behavior.
+    - A second goal of Rust is to prevent undefined behavior at compile-time, instead of run-time, which improves software reliability and performance.

+**Frames are where variables live**: a frame is a mapping from variables to values within a single scope.
+A scope is defined by `{...}`, for example:
+    ```rust
+    fn main() {     // frame for function main holds the following:
+        let n = 5;  //n:5 (L1, location 1)
+        let y = plus_one(n); // y:6, (L3)
+        println!("The value of y is: {y}");
+    }

+    fn plus_one(x: i32) -> i32 {  // frame for plus_one holds:
+        x + 1  // x:5 as x is assigned with n in main() (L2)
+    }
+    ```

+**Frames are organized into a stack of currently-called-functions**: in above example, two frames are involved in a stack when function `plus_one` is called, This stack can be shown as:
+    ```
+    main() frame, dropped after last line executed
+    plus_one frame, dropped after return in main()
+    ```

+**Box stores data in heap**: box is a construct in Rust for putting data in heap.
+In the example below, only one copy of the one million array lives in heap, which is not in any stack frame.
+Instead, two pointers for a and b are in the stack frame of main.
+    ```rust
+    fn main() {
+        let a = Box::new([0; 1_000_000]); // create a box in array with pointer a
+        let b = a; // move the pointer to b.
+Pointer a deleted
+    }
+    ```

+**data structure Vec, String, and HashMap are boxes**: they are stored in heap when created with a pointer stored in stack frames.

 **Garbage collection** is used by many other languages to manage memory, which regularly looks for no-longer-used memory while running.
 The programmer must explicitly allocate and free the memory.

 **stack, heap, pointer**: memory available to code at **runtime**